Rifugio Pordenone

 The Bell Tower of Val Montanaia: “The earth trying to reach the sky.”
 And it almost makes it, with its soaring 2173 mt.
 The hike up to the Campanile, although very strenuous, is one among the things that a mountain lover can, not only dream of, but achieve.

-From the Pordenone refuge starting early in the day, you can reach the Perugini bivouac, located in front of the Campanile, in 2 h 30/3 h, then descend in 1 h 30/2 h.
+From the Pordenone hut starting early in the day, you can reach the Perugini bivouac, located in front of the Campanile, in 2 h 30/3 h, then descend in 1 h 30/2 h.
 The hike is strenuous and uncomfortable, steadily climbing up stony scree, but it leads to an unparalleled spectacle: a keep that is made unique because it stands alone, surrounded by the frame of other dolomite spires.

-How to get to the shelter
+How to get to Rifugio Gilberti

 When you arrive at the parking lot, at the junction for Val Meluzzo, continue on foot along the path that, in 5 minutes, leads to the hut.
 On weekends in August, the parking lot may be full; in that case you can park your car in the parking lots further away and enjoy a walk in the Cimoliana Valley.